In The Irons Equestrian Center provides a safe and encouraging environment for beginner through advanced riders of all ages.

 Wear a shirt with a collar (spaghetti straps and tank tops are not allowed) pants (breeches, jeans, stretchy pants), and a sturdy boot that covers at least the ankle with an approximately 1" heel.
 We have helmets here for you to borrow.

-*We usually have reasonably priced paddock boots, half-chaps and helmets in our tack shop but call ahead, our inventory is low since the supply chain has become so strained.
+*We usually have reasonably priced paddock boots, half-chaps, and helmets in our tack shop but call ahead, our inventory is sometimes low.

 How are lessons paid?